-One of the use of AutoCAD is for organizing data, this data can be of any form.
-Line is a data form, asides it being a form of data it is also one of the tools in AutoCAD you can’t do without especially in 2D drawing, so let learn the LINE command, and gradually we learn how to draw.
+One of the uses of AutoCAD is for organizing data, this data can be of any form.
+A line is a data form, asides it being a form of data it is also one of the tools in AutoCAD you can’t do without especially in 2D drawing, so let learn the LINE command, and gradually we learn how to draw.

 To start the LINE command you can go to one of several different places, you can use one of several different methods.
-One of which is:
+One of which is the one below.

 Drawing Lines in AutoCAD

 On the ribbon on the home tab, the first panel which is the draw panel, the first icon you have which is for the line command, click on it and your line command is started.
 Now, remember to follow your command prompts in your dynamic inputs and on the command line, they will tell you what you need to do.

 The ribbon –> home tab –> draw panel (the first panel) –> the line icon (the first icon)